ember-learn/guides-source/guides/v3.16.0/getting-started/index.md

 ## What is Ember?

-Ember is a JavaScript front-end framework designed to help you build websites with rich and complex user interactions.
+Ember.js is a Javascript front-end framework for ambitious web developers.
-It does so by providing developers both with many features that are essential to manage complexity in modern web applications, as well as an integrated development toolkit that enables rapid iteration.
+Ember includes everything needed to build modern web applications with rich UIs that work on any device.
+It does so by providing developers both with many features that are essential to manage complexity in modern web applications, as well as an [integrated development toolkit](../configuring-ember/configuring-ember-cli/) that enables rapid iteration.

 Some of these features that you'll learn about in the guides are: